quii/learn-go-with-tests/http-handlers-revisited.md

 - They're just functions!
 Show them being tested in a simple scenario
 - Sep of concerns, iterate with some kind of DB
 - What http handlers _should_ be responsible for
+- Cut out the stuff
+- Read that post on technical writing